Editor’s note: This JWT authentication tutorial was last updated on 1 July 2021. It may still contain information that

 iat value with the server-side

 To invalidate the token, just update the server-side value.
 If

 iat is older than this, you can reject the token.

-Another way to achieve this is by establishing a blacklist in your database cached in memory (or, even better, a whitelist).
+Another way to achieve this is by establishing a blocklist in your database cached in memory (or, even better, an allowlist).

 A JWT needs to be stored in a safe place inside the user’s browser.
 If you store it inside localStorage, it’s accessible by any script inside your page.
 This is as bad as it sounds; an XSS attack could give an external attacker access to the token.

 To reiterate, whatever you do, don’t store a JWT in local storage (or session storage).
 If any of the third-party scripts you include in your page is compromised, it can access all your users’ tokens.